collabnix/pi-detector/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-green.svg)](http://creativecommons.org/licenses/by-nc-sa/4.0/)

-# pi-detector
+# Docker, pi-detector & Amazon Rekoginition Service

-Raspberry Pi Facial Recognition using AWS Rekognition and Pi-Timolo
+Raspberry Pi Facial Recognition using Docker, AWS Rekognition and Pi-Timolo

 ### Description
 Pi-detector is used with [Pi-Timolo](https://github.com/pageauc/) to search motion generated images for face matches by leveraging AWS Rekognition.
 In its current state, matches are wrote to event.log.
 With some additional creativity and work, you could send out a notification or allow/deny access to a room with minimal changes.
 The install script will place the appropriate files in /etc/rc.local to start on boot.